 Numerous training programs have been devised, and will not be discussed here in great detail.
 A modest discussion of the various methods of training will be mentioned.

 Maximal effort method: The maximal effort method consists of lifting a maximal (1RM) load, with the goal being improvement of both intramuscular and intermuscular coordination.
-The central nervous system system is maximally stimulated, with central nervous system inhibition being reduced, and the greatest number of motor units are recruited using this method.(61) The primary disadvantages of this method are that it induces minimal hypertrophy, as only one or two reps are performed, as well as the fact that the central nervous system will attenuate rather quickly, and so exercises must be rotated regularly.
+The CNS system is maximally stimulated, with CNS inhibition being reduced, and the greatest number of motor units are recruited using this method.(61) The primary disadvantages of this method are that it induces minimal hypertrophy, as only one or two reps are performed, as well as the fact that the CNS will attenuate rather quickly, and so exercises must be rotated regularly.
 If more than one set (repetition) is to be performed, then a lengthy rest period may be required.
 (3, 4, 21, 53)

 A brief discussion of assistance work and its effects, as well as specific bench techniques, is quite appropriate.
 Assistance work is of critical importance, a point which has often been illustrated.
 When an athlete cannot progress in a certain lift, it is not the lift itself which is weak, but there is a weak link (muscle group) in the kinematic chain.
 The key to successful assistance work is determining which muscle group is the weakest and determining the appropriate technique to strengthen it.